Convert Degrees to Gradians

 Gradians are primarily used in surveying, particularly in some European countries, because they align well with the decimal system (e.g., a right angle is exactly 100 grads).

-How many gradian are in a degree?
+How many gradians are in a degree?

-There are 1.11111 gradian in 1 degree.
+There are 1.11111 gradians in 1 degree.